 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.
 Trail Information There are no developed trails at this park.

 The park is open to hunting.
-Please check the BC Hunting and Trapping Regulations for more information.
+Please check the BC Hunting & Trapping Regulations Synopsis for more information.